Quantum Phase Estimation for Solving Matrix Eigenvalues

 num_shots = 10000

-Choose the number of eigenvalues to extract from the poll of results.
+Choose the number of eigenvalues to extract from the pool of results.
 The number_of_solutions

 number_of_solutions = 2 # number of phases sought